MOONLIGHT AND DREAMZ

 the birds in the binoculars settled in a cage.

-You got your marriage certificate photocopied.you never bothered about the plural space.
-And then
+You got your marriage certificate photocopied.

 The marriage became a metropolis –